wazuh/wazuh-documentation/source/proof-of-concept-guide/block-malicious-actor-ip-reputation.rst

 Prerequisites
 -------------

-- You need an Apache server running on the monitored RHEL 7 agent system.
+- You need an Apache server running on the monitored CentOS 8 agent system.

 - Configure the Wazuh CentOS 8 agent host to monitor the Apache access logs in the ``/var/ossec/etc/ossec.conf`` configuration file.